Interview with Alexa, director of Montenegro Eco Adventures on the Balkan Lynx Expedition:

 - 3) Why is it important to start a database of wildlife?
 How will this help with conservation efforts in the future?

 At the moment there is very little to none data collected in certain areas of Montenegro, mostly due to a lack of resources.
-The first step to protect wildlife is to know it, that is why collecting as much data as possible on wildlife and flora will greatly help the National Parks of Montenegro in their endeavors.
-There has been lots of hunting during the last war and this tradition still persists in some areas.
+The first step to protect wildlife is to know and understand it.
+This is why collecting as much data as possible on wildlife and flora will greatly help the National Parks of Montenegro in their endeavors.
+Traditionally there has been a high degree of hunting in this area, particularly during the break up of Yugoslavia when money was tight.
 It is very important for us to raise awareness among the local population that they have more to win from ecotourism (by protecting their pristine environment) than through short term gains such as hunting.
 Supporting the National Parks in their efforts to protect wildlife through ecotourism development is one of our mission.

 - 4) What is the scenery like in Prokletije and Hajla?

 Absolutely stunning!
-The sceneries are very varied, from numerous mountain peaks, rugged mountain sides rich undergrowth, rivers, shepherds mountain huts.
-You really feel totally immersed in nature, make a fire in the evening to cook on it, heat the source water for your bath, learn how to forage food (we find amazing mushrooms species in the undergrowth!) and learn so much about what to look for, how to observe and get totally energized and inspired by the creativity of nature!
+The landscapes are varied, from immense mountain peaks, rugged river valleys to ancient forest with rich undergrowth.
+Shepherds still use the summer pastures of the high country and the area is dotted with mountain huts.
+You really feel totally immersed in nature.
+In the evening we make a fire to cook on & heat the spring water for your bath.
+The participant will learn how to forage for food (we find amazing mushrooms species in the undergrowth!), what to look for, how to observe and get totally energized and inspired by the creativity of nature!

 For more information on current and future planed expeditions such as the Balkan Lynx Expedition, email us at email@example.com